clux/kubecon2022/source/slides.md

 ```

 notes:
-- you can get and list things
+- you can do get and list operations on resources (here nodes)
+- note async syntax in rust to await return from api

 ---
 ### Client Runthrough 2